Uberspace/lab/source/guide_mailman-3.rst

 Get .qmail helper scripts
 -------------------------
 Mailman 3 uses LMTP to transfer emails locally.
-As qmail_ is not able to use this directly, we need to download a helper script from the mailman source:
+As :manual_anchor:`qmail <basics-home.html#qmail>` is not able to use this directly, we need to download a helper script from the mailman source:

 ::